UMWRG/HydraPlatform/doc/HydraDB/index.rst

  * data_name: A name for this data
  * data_dimen: Dimension -- for comparison with dimension in tAttr.
  * data_hash: The hash of the datum.
 This hash is generated using python's hash() function, as used in hash tables.
 Allows for easy comparison of data.
+ * locked: Flag to indicate whether this dataset has been locked by its owner.
+ * value: Contains the actual value.
+This will usually be a single value or a JSON string.
  * cr_date: Creation date

 tDatasetGroup